 Staff worked together and with other health and social care services to understand and meet the range and complexity of patients' needs and to assess and plan ongoing care and treatment.
 This included when patients moved between services, including when they were referred, or after they were discharged from hospital.
-We saw evidence that multi-disciplinary team meetings took place on a weekly basis and that care plans were routinely reviewed and updated.
+The practice utilised the e-referral system when referring patients to secondary care and had access to the Press Portal, an online system which included guidelines on local referral pathways and referral forms.
+We saw evidence that care plans were routinely reviewed and updated and multidisciplinary team meetings took place on a regular basis.
+The practice alternated fortnightly management team meetings with clinical meetings and held monthly administration team meetings.